Friday, November 11, 2005

 • Baby Orozco

-• Bottom line: By Utah's not requiring naming, notification or relinquishment of birth fathers, and by making it extremely difficult and costly for birth fathers to attempt to assert rights in Utah that would be legally theirs in their own states, predator agencies are licensed to literally steal children from their fathers in any state.
+Bottom line: By Utah's not requiring the naming of fathers, notifying them, or coordinating "putative father registries" with other states, they deliberately make it extremely difficult and costly for fathers to attempt to assert rights in Utah that would be legally theirs in their own states.
+Predator agencies are thus licensed to literally steal children from their fathers in any state.
 Even married fathers have no protection.
 All the predators have to do is lure the mother to Utah and coach her to refuse to name the father.

 Thursday, November 10, 2005